kuzaxak/blog/content/posts/2024-03-23-pg-pglogical-debugging.md

 This query will template a query to restart the subscription in a database by recreating it.
 It will reduce the lag but will repoint the slot to the latest state, so the data lag won't be synced.

-Together with that records from `local_sync_status` got lost,

-To overcome that, you can run a query to request a full resync (truncate, copy, sync) per table.
-I use data from the `local_sync_status` table.
+After restarting the subscription, the records from `local_sync_status` will be lost.
+To overcome this, you can request a full resync (truncate, copy, sync) per table using the data from the `local_sync_status` table:

 ```sql
 SELECT pglogical.alter_subscription_resynchronize_table(